 The obligation to assume social and environmental responsibility is a key element of the Group procurement policy.
 The policy is to be understood as an overriding specification for all procurement guidelines at the Group companies.
 In addition, it serves as a handbook for buyers and all employees with contacts to suppliers.
 Appropriate training is available to these employees and is mandatory for persons in management positions.
-Among other considerations and to the extent permitted by the competition, it requires that these obligations be included in contracts with suppliers:
+Among other considerations it is expected that these obligations are included in contracts with suppliers:

 - compliance with the ten principles of the UN Global Compact,